PierreSenellart/provsql/doc/source/user/getting-provsql.rst

    Upgrades from **pre-1.0.0** development snapshots are not
    supported: no upgrade script is provided and you must ``DROP EXTENSION provsql CASCADE; CREATE EXTENSION provsql`` instead.
-The memory-mapped files in the PostgreSQL data directory are still binary-compatible with the current release (they have not changed layout since 1.0.0), so any circuit tokens still referenced by user tables continue to work after the drop-and-create.
+Any provenance tokens previously stored in user tables become orphans and will not be resolvable against the new circuit store.

 Testing Your Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^